laravel/docs/helpers.md

 <a name="method-excerpt"></a>
 #### `Str::excerpt()` {.collection-method}

-The `Str::excerpt` method extracts an excerpt from text that matches the first instance of a phrase:
+The `Str::excerpt` method extracts an excerpt from a given string that matches the first instance of a phrase within that string:

     use Illuminate\Support\Str;